 Since we’ve released the Azure Security Benchmark, many customers have chosen to migrate to it as a replacement for CIS benchmarks.

 In this tutorial, you learned about using Defender for Cloud’s regulatory compliance dashboard to:

 - View and monitor your compliance posture regarding the standards and regulations that are important to you.

 - Improve your compliance status by resolving relevant recommendations and watching the compliance score improve.

 The regulatory compliance dashboard can greatly simplify the compliance process, and significantly cut the time required for gathering compliance evidence for your Azure, hybrid, and multicloud environment.

 To learn more, see these related pages:

 - Customize the set of standards in your regulatory compliance dashboard - Learn how to select which standards appear in your regulatory compliance dashboard.

-- Managing security recommendations in Azure Security Center - Learn how to use recommendations in Security Center to help protect your Azure resources.
+- Managing security recommendations in Defender for Cloud - Learn how to use recommendations in Defender for Cloud to help protect your Azure resources.